 Complete Release in PDF Format

-INDIANAPOLIS – Basketball standouts Walt Gibler of Loyola and Kayla Tetschlag of Green Bay have been named the U.S. Army Horizon League Scholar-Athletes of the Month for December.
+INDIANAPOLIS - Soccer standout Boris Gatzky of Butler University and cross country runner Abbie Zaspel of the University of Wisconsin-Milwaukee have been named the U.S. Army Horizon League Scholar-Athletes of the Month for August/September.

 The Horizon League instituted the U.S. Army Scholar-Athlete of the Month awards as a way to recognize outstanding academic and athletic achievement by its student-athletes.
-To be eligible for the honor, a student-athlete must maintain a cumulative grade-point average of 3.20 or better (on a 4.00 scale), have completed at least one year at the member institution, passed 24 semesters or 36 quarter hours and perform well during the month’s competition.
-Winners are selected by the League’s faculty athletics representatives, from nominations provided by sports information directors.
+To be eligible for the honor, a student-athlete must maintain a cumulative grade-point average of 3.20 or better (on a 4.00 scale), have completed at least one year at the member institution, passed 24 semester or 36 quarter hours and perform well during the week's competition.
+Winners are selected by a group of League faculty athletic representatives, from nominations provided by sports information directors.